twbs/bootstrap/docs/4.0/components/forms.md

 </form>

 <script>
-// Example JavaScript for disabling form submission if there are invalid fields (function() {
+// Example starter JavaScript for disabling form submissions if there are invalid fields (function() {
   "use strict";
   window.addEventListener("load", function() {